sbuttigieg/test-quik-tech/README.md

     "password': "456789"
 }
 ```
 - Before balance, credit and debit endpoints are allowed, the user shall be verified by the auth endpoint.
-Once verified, the user will be marked as logged in in cache.
-If user is inactive for more than 1 minute, he will be logged out and auth will need to be repeated.
+Once verified, the user will be marked as logged in.
+If user is inactive for more than 5 minutes, he will be logged out and auth will need to be repeated.
 - The username and password are used as Basic Auth for all endpoints except auth.
 - When a balance request is received, it is retrieved from cache.
 If it is not found in cache, then it will be retrieved from the store.
 - When a debit request is received, if successful the balance of the player will be deducted by the debit amount.
 The balance is updated in both the store and cache.